How to play Yoru in Valorant: Abilities, tips & tricks

-- Ability 2 —Blindside (250 Creds): EQUIP to rip an unstable dimensional fragment from reality.
-FIRE to throw the fragment, activating a flash that winds up once it collides with a hard surface.
+- Second Ability — Blindside (250 Creds): EQUIP to rip an unstable dimensional fragment from reality.
+FIRE to throw the fragment, activating a 1.5-second flash that winds up once it collides with a hard surface.

-While he can utilize all of these abilities for himself, great Yoru players will be able to combine this with other utility to make space for the team.
-Selling a few fakes on a Reactor Site with his footsteps can draw enemy attention — especially if you use it to rush.
+While he can utilize all of these abilities for himself, great Yoru players will be able to combine this with other utilities to make space for the team.
+Selling a few fakes on a Reactor Site with his mirror images can draw enemy attention — especially if you use it to rush.

-He can also gain lots of ground quick on the map with his Dimensional Drift and Gatecrash.
-While Duelists typically make space with their impressive fragging ability, Yoru actually has the ability to do that by flanking unawares into the backlines and create a pincer.
+He can also gain lots of ground quickly on the map with his Dimensional Drift and Gatecrash.
+While Duelists typically make space with their impressive fragging ability, Yoru actually has the ability to do that by flanking unawares into the backlines and creating a pincer.

 Yoru excels at one thing in particular: lurking and flanking.
 He’s the first Valorant Agent with a dedicated kit for the role.
 The duties previously fell to Cypher, but Yoru is properly built for the job.

-His footsteps can sell fakes really well, and you can even use them to “reverse-fake” your opponents if they’ve cottoned on.
-You can lead with your footsteps and walk quietly behind them, then quickly strike from around a corner with your flashes and your team behind you.
+His mirror images can sell fakes really well, and you can even use them to “reverse-fake” your opponents if they’ve cottoned on.
+You can lead with your clones and walk quietly behind them, then quickly strike from around a corner when the flashes go off with your team behind you.

 When he’s on the site, he can still be a nuisance.
-His teleport allows him to quickly swap positions in a post plant, and his flashes are super flexible to get some funky angles, and his kit allows him to force out reactions from his enemies without putting himself at risk.
+His flashes are super flexible to get some funky angles, and his kit allows him to force out reactions from his enemies without putting himself at risk.
 Keep an eye out for the line-up kings like AverageJonas to find some amazing entry flashes with the bounce mechanic.

 That doesn’t mean Yoru’s kit is infallible though.
-While Patch 2.6 made Yoru’s Gatecrash teleport a little more stealthy, enemies can still shoot it and and it will time out after 30 seconds.
-You do have to be mindful of Yoru’s rework in Episode 4 when you’re breaking onto a site — an enemy hiding might choose to not shoot it and wait for you to teleport.
+If you’re using the Agent after a while, you do have to be mindful of Yoru’s rework in Episode 4 when you’re breaking onto a site — an enemy hiding might choose to not shoot your mirror images and wait for you to actually reveal your actual Agent.
 Make sure you aren’t too reckless with Yoru or it can turn the tides against your team.